Arrival

 It doesn't usually take too long for bonds to be formed and friendships to be made.

-Our Track
+Our Tracks

 Paddock Paradise is a concept pioneered by Jamie Jackson based on “the lifestyles of the wild and free-roaming horses living naturally in the U.S. Great Basin” (the American Mustang) as a way to provide domestic horses with an environment that more closely resembles their natural habitat.